facebook/react-native-website/docs/_integration-with-existing-apps-kotlin.md

 ### Creating a release build in Android Studio

 You can use Android Studio to create your release builds too!
-It’s just as quick as creating release builds of your previously-existing native Android app.
-You just need to apply the `react.gradle` script in your `app/build.gradle`:
+It’s as quick as creating release builds of your previously-existing native Android app.
+You need to apply the `react.gradle` script in your `app/build.gradle`:

 ```groovy
 apply from: "../../node_modules/react-native/react.gradle"